Sasha: Creative Goal-Oriented Reasoning in Smart Homes with Large Language Models: Introduction

-We approach the challenge of flexibly achieving users' goals in smart homes with the fresh perspective of recent developments in \emph{large language models} (LLMs).
-LLMs are general-purpose natural language models trained on diverse corpora that span much of the written text and code available on the internet~\cite{radford2019language, gao2020pile}.
-These models have shown remarkably high performance on many downstream tasks \emph{without a need for major model updates} tailored to specific use-cases~\cite{brown2020language, wei2021finetuned}.
+We approach the challenge of flexibly supporting users' goals in smart homes using large language models (LLMs).
+LLMs are general-purpose language models trained on diverse corpora that span much of the written text and code available on the internet~\cite{radford2019language, gao2020pile}.
+These models have shown remarkably high performance on many downstream tasks without a need for major model updates tailored to specific use-cases~\cite{brown2020language, wei2021finetuned}.
 The same GPT-3 model, for instance, has been used to control robotics with natural language~\cite{liang2022code, wu2023tidybot} and to simulate human social dynamics in small communities~\cite{park2023generative}.
-At least some of this generalizability may be attributed to the diversity and scale of LLMs' training data: since this data spans disciplines and contexts, it embodies cross-cutting semantic relationships in a way that data input to task-specific models does not~\cite{gao2020pile, touvron2023llama}.
-As Dey wrote in a foundational paper on context-aware systems, it is ``the richness of [human] language... [a] common understanding of how the world works, and an implicit understanding of everyday situations'' that enables humans to communicate in terms of high-level ideas rather than discrete actions~\cite{dey2001understanding}.
-Without wading into a discussion of LLMs' ``intelligence''~\cite{mitchell2023debate}, it is at least safe to say that LLMs have demonstrated \emph{usefulness} with respect to their abstract language abilities.
-In the realm of smart environments, this begs the question: \emph{can LLMs better bridge the conceptual gap between ambiguous user goals and the discrete actions needed to accomplish them?} This is what we investigate, in three parts:
+Some of this generalizability is attributed to the diversity and scale of LLMs' training data: since this data spans disciplines and contexts, it embodies cross-cutting semantic relationships in a way that data input to task-specific models does not~\cite{gao2020pile, touvron2023llama}.
+As Dey wrote in a foundational paper on context-aware systems, it is ``the richness of [human] language... [a] common understanding of how the world works, and an implicit understanding of everyday situations'' that enables humans to communicate in terms of high-level ideas rather than specific actions~\cite{dey2001understanding}.
+Given LLMs' performance at many tasks that involve unconstrained language and human situational contexts, we introduce their use in smart environments.
+We investigate their potential to \emph{bridge the conceptual gap between implicit smart home user goals and specific actions needed to accomplish them,} \aeone{structuring our inquiry around these research questions: